Skip to main content

 8. Be flexible and move slowly.
 Always take time to find out a new volunteer’s strengths and their confidence level.
 It's important to be flexible and let them go at their own pace.
 You could offer for them to stay and watch for a few sessions, before asking whether they’d like to lead a short game or give out badges.
 Never put pressure on anyone or make them do something they don’t feel comfortable with.

 9. Promote ways people can help from home.
 Parents and carers could manage accounts, take up some of the administration, or even help with session planning.
 Make it clear that they’ve the chance to developing new skills, too.
-They’ll develop teamwork, communication, problem solving and leadership skills, as well as confidence, all of which are great additions to a CV.
+They’ll develop teamwork, communication, problem-solving and leadership skills, as well as confidence, all of which are great additions to a CV.

 10. Keep it safe.
-Make sure you understand how the type or frequency of volunteering would make it essential for a parent helper to have get a criminal records check, by looking at 16.7.2.2 of POR.
+Make sure you understand how the type or frequency of volunteering would make it essential for a parent helper to have to get a criminal records check, by looking at 16.7.2.2 of POR.
 Be up front about what vetting and a criminal records check will involve.

 It's clear that parent and carer helpers are an incredible resource that we should be using and making the most of in Scouts.